 Owain Evans

-Research Lead (new AI Safety group in Berkeley)
+Director at Truthful AI (research group in Berkeley)

 I have a broad interest in AI alignment and AGI risk.
-My current focus is evaluating situational awareness and deception in LLMs, and on truthfulness and honesty in AI systems.
-I am leading a new research group based in Berkeley.
+My current focus is emergent misalignment, out-of-context reasoning, deception, and situational awareness in AI systems.
+I run a research non-profit in Berkeley called Truthful AI.
+I'm also an affiliate of the CHAI group at UC Berkeley.

 Highlights